 - Pour the egg white into the peanut butter and oat mixture and stir to incorporate.

 - Place the granola on the prepared pan and spread out.
-Make sure the granola isn't too thick, but can be mashed together some.
+Make sure the granola isn't layered too thick but can be flattened into large pieces..
 This will help bigger chunks to form.

-- Bake for 20 minutes and turn the pan around.
+- Bake for 10 to 15 minutes and turn the pan around.
 Do not stir the granola.
 Stirring the granola will make it break apart.

-- Bake for an additional 20 minutes and remove from the oven.
+- Bake for an additional 10 to 15 minutes and remove from the oven.
 Let the granola cool completely.
-It will come out soft, but will harden as it cools.
+It will come out soft but will harden as it cools.